-An amount paid or payable by a foreign company that constitutes a share in that company also does not constitute a foreign return of capital since it is specifically excluded in paragraph (ii) from the definition of "foreign return of capital" in section 1(1) (see 4.1.3).
+An amount paid or payable by a foreign company that constitutes a share in that company also does not constitute a foreign return of capital, since it is specifically excluded in paragraph (ii) from the definition of "foreign return of capital" in section 1(1) (see 4.1.3).

 Section 40C provides that when a company issues shares in that company to a person for no consideration, the expenditure actually incurred by the person to acquire the shares must be deemed to be nil.
 The cost price of the shares under section 11(a) or their base cost under paragraph 20(1)(a) will therefore be nil.
-The holder of shares so acquired will therefore be taxed on the proceeds on the subsequent disposal of the shares.
+The holder of the shares so acquired will therefore be taxed on the amount received or accrued on subsequent disposal of the shares without the offset of any expenditure against the receipt or accrual.
+A person holding the shares as trading stock must include the consideration received or accrued in gross income, while a person holding such shares on capital account must include the amount received or accrued in proceeds under paragraph 35.